 This kit was carefully inspected before leaving the factory.
-If any components were damaged in shipping, Industrial Fiber Optics will replace them at its discretion.
+Industrial Fiber Optics products are warranted against missing parts and defects in materials in materials 90 days.
 Since soldering and incorrect assembly can damage electrical components, no warranty can be made after assembly has begun.
 If any parts become damaged, replacements may be obtained from most radio/electronics supply shops.
 Refer to the parts lists on pages 2 and 5 of this manual for identification.